jrycc/hello-world/README.md

 # hello-world
-This is a place where the author shares things with the world.
+My name is Jobelle, a newbie in this array of things.